Thousands honor slain New Jersey detective at funeral

 Joseph Seals, a 40-year-old married father of five, was lauded as a model officer who helped get guns off the streets of the city of 270,000 that sits across the Hudson River from New York City.
-He was shot last Tuesday in a cemetery about a mile from a kosher market by two attackers who went on to kill three more people at a kosher deli before dying in a shootout with police.
+He was shot Dec.
+10 in a cemetery about a mile from a kosher market by two attackers who went on to kill three more people at the store before dying in a shootout with police.

-Jersey City Director of Public Safety James Shea last week called Seals “the ultimate detective or officer we would point to to tell young officers, ‘This is how you should behave.’”
+Jersey City Director of Public Safety James Shea last week called Seals “the ultimate detective or officer” they would point out to younger officers.
 In 2008, he was credited with saving a woman from a sexual assault inside her own home on Christmas Eve.

 “Sometimes in different communities, you’re not always the most popular person, but there are a lot of people who are good people who have nowhere else to turn when it comes to crime, and they look to the police to give them a little peace of mind.
 And Joe did that,” he said.

-Note: This story has been corrected to show that U.S. Attorney General William Barr will be attending the funeral, but he is not expected to speak at the ceremony.